activescott/lessmsi/README.md

 =====
 Pull requests are welcome!
 Just make sure the Travis-CI build (compile only) passes and you run unit tests and I'll merge your contributions ASAP!
 The Issues app has an indication of some of the plans.

-Bitcoin Tips for Accepted Contributions!
+You Earn Bitcoin Tips for Contributing!
 -----
 We're now tipping committers with bitcoin: [![tip for next commit](http://tip4commit.com/projects/316.svg)](http://tip4commit.com/projects/316)